top of page

 There are two options for dogsledding.
 Via helicopter, go to the Glaciers in Resurrection Bay to go dogsledding through snow/ice.
 The second option is to stay on the ground and visit the dog sled kennels.

 Late June through early September is a great time to go fishing.
 Pro tip: Make sure to have the proper fishing license.
+Hiking is very popular and locals often visit Kenai Fjords National Park, up Mount Marathon, or along the scenic Resurrection Pass Trail.

 Seward is home to more traditional water based activities including kayaking, surfing, and paddleboarding.
 As most of the surfing locations are only accessible via boat or air, surfing here can be a more intimate experience compared to other popular surfing destinations.